-- ▶ Table I is for the use of CCD or Laser scan engine. - ▶ Table II is for the use of 2D scan engine.
+- Table I is for the use of CCD or Laser scan engine. - Table II is for the use of 2D or (Extra) Long Range Laser scan engine.

-Note: For 2D scan engine, it is necessary to call READER\CONFIG() to enable new settings.
+Note: For 2D or (Extra) Long Range Laser scan engine, it is necessary to call READER\CONFIG() to enable new settings.